imruljubair/byhand/README.md

 The current release visualizes Llama-family GGUF models from Ollama, local files, or public remote URLs.
 Terminal visualization is the default, and the same interactive model view can be exported as a self-contained HTML file.
+The complete model pipeline can also be exported as a formula-driven Excel workbook.

 ```bash
 byhand model --ollama llama3.2